The sexual tension and erotic allure of sculpting naked men

-The careers of Webster and Kugel have been intertwined since they first met about eight years ago – it was at a club in Paris, late one night during Fashion Week.
+The careers of Webster and Kugel have been intertwined since they first met around 10 years ago – it was at a club in Paris, late one night during Fashion Week.
 Since then, Kugel has gone on to open his gallery, Art Sablon in uptown-Brussels, and Webster is one of his key artists – creating dramatic and intriguing works in porcelain.

 It was a warm sunny day, and Webster was waiting for me outside the art fair – accompanied by Dave, a 10-year old Jack Russell.